 European Tesla owners have followed the FSD story closely.
 Approval steps continue to move forward (albeit slowly), but Elon Musk has pointed to a possible decision date in the Netherlands on March 20.
-This guide examines the current situation and what it means for the rollout, which could start as soon as next week.
+This guide examines the current situation and what it means for the rollout.

-What Are the Realistic Chances of Tesla FSD Europe Launch Next Week?
+What Are the Realistic Chances of Tesla FSD Europe Launch Soon?

 How Close Is Approval Right Now?